Thermorefringent noise in crystalline optical materials: Introduction

 \subsection{Summary of main results}

-We consider two central problems of practical relevance: the transmission of a plane-polarized electric field through an anisotropic medium [\cref{sec:anisotropic_transmission}], and the reflection of a plane-polarized electric field from a periodic quarter-wavelength stack of alternating anisotropic thin-films [\cref{sec:anisotropic_reflection}].
+We establish a general formalism that describes any optical instruments affected by thermodynamic noise, in particular, generalizing all previous treatments that neglected the polarization degree of freedom \cite{Brag99,Brag00,LiuThorn00,Cerd01, BragVyat03,Gor08,Evans08,GurVyat10,HonChen13}.
+Employing this formalism, we produce concrete predictions for thermo-refringent noise in two optical configurations directly relevant to today's most precise optical instruments --- gravitational-wave detectors, optical atomic clocks --- and a host of precision polarimetry experiments \cite{alps10,ObMich18,LiuThal19,Obata2018,DeRocco2018, Melissions2009,PVLAS2016,CameronAxions1993}.
+These configurations are: the transmission of a plane-polarized electric field through an anisotropic medium [\cref{sec:anisotropic_transmission}], and the reflection of a plane-polarized electric field from a periodic quarter-wavelength stack of alternating anisotropic thin-films [\cref{sec:anisotropic_reflection}].

 The incident field is taken to propagate along the $z$ direction, and plane-polarized along the $x$ direction, meeting the medium at normal incidence.
 The medium is characterized by the dielectric tensor $\eps_{ij}$, whose variation with temperature $T$ is denoted $\eps'_{ij} = \partial \eps_{ij}/\partial T$.
 The medium is also assumed thermally anisotropic, with a thermal diffusion tensor $D_{ij}$.
 In equilibrium, the local temperature fluctuates with a characteristic intensity $\zeta^2 = 2k_B T^2/c_V$, where $c_V$ is the volumetric heat capacity at constant volume.

 Purely $x$-polarized light incident on a crystalline slab emerges with a fluctuations in its incident polarization, and additional fluctuations in the $y$ direction.
 At ``small'' Fourier frequency $\Omega$, we show that the polarization fluctuations along the two directions are given by (in terms of their power spectral densities of the fluctuations of the polarization component $e_i$ along the $i$ direction):